dsawardekar/wordpress.vim/README.md

 * Cristi Burcă - for [WP-CLI][3]
 * Luke Gruber  - for [Riml][4]
 * Oliver Schlöbe - for the [WpSeek][16] API
+* Sudar Muthu - for the Syntastic Integration.

 ## Contributing